plancksecurity/foundation-planckJSONServerWrapper/README.md

-For functions that have a string parameter of type `const char*` followed by a `size_t` that specifies the length of the string, the JSON Adapter can calculate the value of that length parameter automatically because in the JSON API the lengths of strings are always known.
+For functions that have a string parameter of type `const char*` followed by a `size_t` that specifies the length of the string, the JSON Adapter can calculate the value of that length parameter automatically, because in the JSON API the lengths of strings are always known.

 Moreover, the "length" that has to be given here means the length of the